MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Plan/Planning-for-Performance-and-Scalability-in-Service-Manager.md

 Service Manager is a three-tiered application, consisting of a database, a data access module, and a console:

--   Every Service Manager deployment topology—from the largest to smallest—includes all three tiers, whether physically or virtually.
+-   Every Service Manager deployment topologyï¿½from the largest to smallestï¿½includes all three tiers, whether physically or virtually.

 -   The smallest deployment topology that is supported requires two servers, either physical servers or virtual servers.
 The largest deployment topology contains more than four servers.